Acid attack: Pakistan

 Acid attacks in Pakistan came to international attention after the release of a documentary by Sharmeen Obaid-Chinoy called Saving Face (2012).
 According to Shahnaz Bukhari, the majority of these attacks occur in the summer when acid is used extensively to soak certain seeds to induce germination.
 Various reasons have been given for such attacks, such as a woman dressing inappropriately or rejecting a proposal of marriage.

-The first known instance of an acid attack occurred in East Pakistan in 1967.
+The first known instance of an acid attack occurred in East Pakistan present day Bangladesh in 1967.
 According to the Acid Survivors Foundation, up to 150 attacks occur every year.
 The foundation reports that the attacks are often the result in an escalation of domestic abuse, and the majority of victims are female.

 In 2019, the Acid Survivors Foundation Pakistan (ASFP) have said that the reported cases of acid attacks on women have dropped by around 50 per cent compared to the last five years.